AnimMouse/Happy-Tree-Friends-SWF/README.md

 # Happy Tree Friends SWF
-A collection of [Happy Tree Friends](https://www.happytreefriends.com/) SWF Flash Animations
+A collection of [Happy Tree Friends](https://www.happytreefriends.com) SWF Flash Animations.

 These flash animations are scalable, it scales depending on your screen size.